-The original book in German, “The Nutcracker and the Mouse King” was by ETA Hoffmann, who wrote it in 1816.
-This is our own Storynory adaptation, with music and magic.
+The original book in German, “The Nutcracker and the Mouse King” was by ETA Hoffmann, who wrote it in 1816. his is our own Storynory adaptation, with music and magic.

 Read by Natasha.
 Duration 28 minutes.

 It was the night before Christmas.
 Clarla and Fritz were sitting by the door of the kitchen.
 Their cheeks were red after throwing snowballs outside in the cold air.
-Their eyes shone brighter than the candles on the Christmas tree.
-They were chattering very excitedly about something.
+Their eyes shone brighter than the candles on the Christmas tree, and were chattering very excitedly about something.

-And what were two children so excited about on Christmas Eve?
-You don’t have to be a genius to guess the answer to that question.
-For they were talking about -
+What were two children so excited about on Christmas Eve?
+You don’t have to be a genius to guess the answer to that question – for they were talking about… Presents.

-And the presents for Clara and Fritz were wrapped up and waiting for them on the kitchen table, just on the other side of the door.
-But the children were forbidden to go through the door until it was time.
-Time for presents.
+The presents for Clara and Fritz were wrapped up and waiting for them on the kitchen table, just on the other side of the door.
+But the children were forbidden to go through the door until it was time – time for presents.
 And as they couldn’t see the presents, they talked about them instead.

-“I bet,” said Fritz, “That this year, Godfather Drosselmeyer has made a two entire armies of clockwork soldiers – thousands and thousands of them - Cavalry, and infantry, and artillery – and they’ll go to war with each other and fire cannons and guns like this BAAAMMMMM!
-It is will be just like a Real Battle !”
+“I bet,” said Fritz, “that this year, Godfather Drosselmeyer has made a two entire armies of clockwork soldiers – thousands and thousands of them; cavalry, and infantry, and artillery – and they’ll go to war with each other and fire cannons and guns like this: BAAAMMMMM!
+It will be just like a real battle!”

 “You’re such a silly nincompoop sometimes,” said Fritz.
 “Godfather Drosselmeyer doesn’t do magic.
 He makes clockwork that you can wind up.”